AMAZINGMAN2/gdpHigherorLower/README.md

 ## How It Works

-1. The user is presented with a country and its population.
+1. The user is presented with a country and its GDP.
-2. They must guess if the next country's population is higher or lower.
+2. They must guess if the next country's GPD is higher or lower.
 3. Correct guesses will add points to their score; incorrect guesses will end the game.
 4. The game progresses by picking random countries from a pre-defined list of country populations (no external API used).

 ## Data

-The country population data is stored locally in the app
+The country GDP data is stored locally in the app

 ## Contributing